 - Provided training, resources, input and support to teachers.

-A power calculation indicated that the study would have 80% power to detect an underlying difference in means of a normally distributed outcome measure of greater than 1.8 standard deviation at the 5% significance level and 65% power to detect a difference of 1.5 SD.
+A power calculation indicated that the study would have 80% power to detect an underlying difference in means of a normally distributed outcome measure of greater than 1.8 SD at the 5% significance level and 65% power to detect a difference of 1.5 SD.

 - Growth measure: Weight was taken without shoes or sweatshirt using portable scales.
 Height was measured by a using a free stadiometer.
-Body mass index (body mass index) was then calculated.
+Body mass index (BMI) was then calculated.
 Overweight was defined as BMI greater than 85th percentile and obese was defined as BMI greater than 95thpercentile.

 - Dietary information: Frequency of consumption of foods high in fat, foods and drinks high in sugars, fruit and vegetables was measured using 24-hour recall and three-day food diaries